ytazz/vnoid/index.md

   for more info on how to build Chorenoid.
 - Run Choreonoid, load [install directory of Chorenoid]/share/project/vnoid_sample_project.cnoid

+- See [here](https://ytazz.github.io/vnoid/build_sample.html) for how to build and run the sample.

 ## How to Apply
 - Fill in and send your application information from [Google Forms](https://docs.google.com/forms/d/e/1FAIpQLSfSJpFjd2HKMdh3X6ul73qPH_Yzn0-rUjdUMSX40r42tThosQ/viewform?usp=sf_link)